MOTT LECTURE

 The Mott Lecture is a traditional plenary speech at the ICANS, in the honor of Sir Nevill Mott, winner of the Nobel Physics prize in 1977.
 Sir Nevil Mott was one of the pioneers of the ICANS.

-This year's Mott Lecture will be given to Prof. Stephen Elliott.
-The title of his lecture will be "Coordination Defects in Chalcogenide Glasses: 50 Years on".
+This year's Mott Lecture will be given to Prof. Arokia Nathan.
+The title of his lecture will be "Oxide Electronics: From Disordered Materials to Ubiquitous Systems".

 |